librasteve/raku-Physics-Measure/README2.md

 say $po.pretty;                         #25 m²⋅s⁻³⋅kg   (SI recommended style)
 ```

-Anyway I knew I would need unit expressions to cope with textual variants such as ‘miles per hour’ or ‘mph’, or ‘m/s’, ‘ms^-1’, ‘m.s-1’ (the SI derived unit representation) or ‘m⋅s⁻¹’ (the SI recommended string representation, with superscript powers).
-So a new unit expression parser was built into Physics::Unit from the start with raku Grammars.
-However, it became apparent that saying:

 (4) Right now there are 3 ways provided to make child objects:
 (a) ```my Length $s = Length.new(value => 5.1, units => 'm');``` which is good raku (and OO in general), but is quite long hand where you want to work with many Measure objects in your code. .